Markets in emerging economies are growing rapidly and creating vast opportunities as incomes rise and diets change.

 The challenge is to better integrate small scale farmers into markets so that they can make the agricultural sector stronger.
 Experience shows that when a country’s agricultural sector is not competitive, there is greater reliance on imports and less agriculture-driven poverty reduction in rural areas.

-Agribusiness small and medium enterprises (SMEs) are critical to link smallholder producers to national markets, meet food demand and create tomorrow’s jobs.
+Agribusiness small and medium-sized enterprises (SMEs) are critical to link smallholder producers to national markets, meet food demand and create tomorrow’s jobs.

 The World Bank Group works to improve infrastructure and bolster support services, to strengthen food value chains, and increase market access for smallholder farmers.